Pennsylvania Bounty Hunter Guide: Requirements and Steps

 Bounty Hunter Salary and Outlook in Pennsylvania

-When embarking on a new career, you should know the salary outlook and job growth opportunities.
-The US Bureau of Labor Statistics does not provide salary data for bounty hunters, but because the career of a bounty hunter and private detective are similar, we use private detective data as a proxy.
-In Pennsylvania, 1,560 private detectives were employed in 2014 and they earned an average annual salary of $48,100.3 The state has the fourth-highest level of employment for PDs in the US and the highest salary for PDs in non-metropolitan areas.2 Employment opportunities for PDs in Pennsylvania are projected to increase by 11% through 2022 with 100 job openings per year.4 Based on the projections and salary outlook, Pennsylvania can be a great place to start a bounty hunting career.
+When embarking on a new career, it’s a good idea to be familiar with the salary outlook and job growth opportunities.
+The Bureau of Labor Statistics (BLS) does not provide salary data for bounty hunters, but because the career of a bounty hunter and private detective are similar, we use private detective data as a proxy.
+Pennsylvania boasts the highest average salary for private detectives in non-metropolitan areas ($55,780) and has the fourth-highest level of employment for private detectives in the US.2 In Pennsylvania, 2,180 private detectives were employed as of 2021, earning an average annual salary of $50,740.3 Employment opportunities for PDs in Pennsylvania are projected to increase by 9.5% through 2030 with an expected average of 200 job openings per year (including replacements).4

-- Pennsylvania Association of Licensed Investigators – A network for private agents that provides investigative resources, best practices, and networking opportunities.
+- Pennsylvania Association of Licensed Investigators (PALI): A network for private agents that provides investigative resources, best practices, and networking opportunities.

-3. US Bureau of Labor Statistics, May 2014 State Occupational Employment and Wage Estimates, Pennsylvania: https://www.bls.gov/oes/current/oes_pa.htm
+3. Bureau of Labor Statistics, May 2021 State Occupational Employment and Wage Estimates, Pennsylvania: https://www.bls.gov/oes/current/oes_pa.htm

 4. Projections Central, Long Term Occupational Projections: https://projectionscentral.org/Projections/LongTerm